Everyone Has the Potential to Write a Book

 Think About the Language You Use

 Don’t use the same words repeatedly.
 If you’re an avid reader and enjoy books from a variety of genre, you’ll find your knowledge of alternative words increases naturally.
-However, many writers find that using a thesaurus is a quick way and easy way to increase their vocabulary.
-I recommend .
-It has thousands of antonyms and synonyms.
-It gives a sample sentence for each listing to help you understand the precise meaning of each word.
-I’ve found it a very useful book.
-Roget's Thesaurus of Words for Writers
+Many writers find that using a thesaurus is a quick way and easy way to increase their vocabulary.
+A thesaurus has thousands of antonyms and synonyms.

-For example, can you choose better ways to describe what’s happening in a scene?
+For example, can you find a better way to describe what’s happening?
 Instead of saying “she walked into the room”, choose a verb that describes how she walked.
 Here are some alternatives:

 - she crept into the room (she was trying not to wake the children)